bulkam/Tumory/README.md

 _for perform HNM, fit the SVM model, detect liver lesions in the test images and evaluate the trained SVM model on them_

+Note 3: _if no argument is present, the script will run as the same as with only a single argument "train"_

 ### Prediction
 > python run_SVM.py  test